 Oakland Fox Theater

-Forty-three years after closing its doors, the Oakland Fox Theater has been transformed into the flagship live music venue for Another Planet Entertainment and the home of Oakland School for the Arts.
-ELS developed the original design concept for historic preservation and reuse of the theater (originally built in 1928 and listed on the National Register of Historic Places in 1979) for contemporary performance use by accommodating a flexible capacity from 1,500 to 2,800 seats and creating room for an open dance floor, standing room, or cabaret-style seating in front of the stage.
-ELS then served as the historic architect for the restoration in association with other architectural firms.
-Dozens of new neighborhood businesses and 2000 new residential units have followed on the heels of the Fox’s reopening.
-The beautifully restored theater has become the hub of Oakland’s Uptown Arts and Entertainment District with as many as 500 art students using the school facility, designed by Studio Bondy Architecture, in the day and patrons watching shows, dining in its on-site restaurant and bar, and patronizing other local business in the evening and on weekends.
+Forty-three years after closing its doors, the Oakland Fox Theater has been transformed into the flagship live music venue for Another Planet Entertainment and the home of the Oakland School for the Arts.
+ELS developed the original design concept for historic preservation and reuse of the theater for contemporary performance use by accommodating a flexible capacity from 1,500 to 2,800 seats and creating room for an open dance floor, standing room, or cabaret-style seating in front of the stage.
+Reusing and recycling building materials, interior finishes, and the existing below-floor air delivery system added to the sustainability of the project.
+Dozens of new neighborhood businesses and 2,000 new residential units have followed on the heels of the Fox’s reopening.

 AIACC Merit Award

 City of Oakland